 - 1) One-Octave, Two-Octave, Three Octave (selected) Major/Minor, Chromatic Scales.
 7th Chord Arpeggios: One-Octave, and Two-Octave forms in all inversions.

 - 2) An Etude from one of the following: Carcassi, Sor, Guilliani, Coste, Villa-Lobos, etc.

 - 3) Guilliani/Tarrega Right Hand Studies

 - 4) Two solo works of contrasting style

 - 5) Sight-Reading

 Flute

 One etude and two contrasting pieces or movements.
+Repertoire to include concertos and music from all periods.

 Technical requirements:

 Year 1: Taffenel and Gaubert exercises: numbers 4 and 5

 Year 2: T&G: 7, 11, 12